Everything You Need to Know About Statutory Compliance of HR Software in Qatar

 - Such compliances ensure that employees working in an organization are treated fairly.
 It confirmed that the employees were not treated as enslaved people.

-- Legal requirements ensured that employees were paid wages based on hours they worked.
+- Legal requirements ensured that employees were paid wages based on the hours they worked.
 To that end, the government establishes minimum wages for all employees.

 - It prevents employers from exploiting employees by forcing them to work longer shifts.